Login / Register

 Actor Ed Asner gave out the awards with the foundation’s co-founder Joel D. Joseph (and his family).
 Asner is a riot and left before the awards concluded.
 During the evening his phone rang and his ringtone is a grumpy old man (him?) screaming, “Why don’t you answer me?!” over and over.
 His whole table got the giggles.
 Drea de Matteo popped by (someone in her family is in the furniture biz) but Martha Stewart was a no-show.
 Tesla designer Franz von Holzhausen took home a prize, noting the electric car’s ten year anniversary and the fact that they don’t owe the government any dough.
 Chevy got up later and made the same boast.
 I know I must be in the right biz (covering parties) when I find the speech of a fella who makes paperclips interesting, even inspiring.

-Photos courtesy: Made in the USA Foundation
+Photos by The Made in the USA Foundation